Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 ### Automatic Reassignment

 Live Agent provides an auto-reassignment system for conversations.
+This system follows a round-robin approach, similar to [automatic assignment](#automatic-assignment).

 The auto-reassignment system operates in real-time, triggered by specific agent-related events.
 These events include: